Cloverrrrr/High-resolution-network-for-predicting-intratumoral-distribution-of-nanoprobes/README.md

 pip install -r requirements.txt

-3. Follow the instructions in the respective `GANDA` and `HRNet` folders for further setup and usage.
+3. Follow the instructions in the respective `GANDA` and `HRPN` folders for further setup and usage.